Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 Here is a quick walkthrough of how it works behind the scenes.
 <!-- add pictures -->

 When the user clicks the "Upload a Notebook" button, a file input dialogue is opened, allowing the user to select a local IPyNB file from their computer.
-Once the file is selected and uploaded, we use a feature in modern browsers, the Web Storage API, to store the contents of the uploaded notebook in `localStorage` without interacting with the sharing service or requiring the user's explicit consent.
+Once the file is selected and uploaded, we use the Web Storage API, to store the contents of the uploaded notebook in `localStorage` without interacting with the sharing service or requiring the user's explicit consent.

 We then redirect the user away from the Jupyter Everywhere landing page and to the JupyterLite application URL, appending a query parameter to the UUID of the uploaded notebook.
 This query parameter is then parsed by Jupyter Everywhere upon startup.
 The notebook is read from `localStorage` and written to the JupyterLite in-browser file system, allowing the user to open and interact with the uploaded notebook as if it were created in Jupyter Everywhere itself.
 The notebook is then removed from `localStorage` to free up space, and no race conditions occur because the notebook is read only once during startup.